Christmas Theatre: What’s Cool This Yule?

 Whilst there are plenty of shows that fulfill the festive spirit, sometimes that is simply not enough for a Christmas craving crowd who want some pure seasonal indulgence.
 Here is our pick of actual Christmas shows:

 For twinkle toe lovers, ‘The Nutcracker’ is the ultimate Christmas ballet!
 Traditionally performed each year during the festive period, The Nutcracker is the enchanting tale of a young girl and her enchanted toy and their journey into the land of sweets.
-In terms of festive cheer, it doesn’t get better than ‘The Nutcracker’, which like ‘Scrooge’ is also set on Christmas Eve.
-There is plenty of festive eye candy (cane) as scenes take place around an enormous Christmas tree and later in a land filled with sweets, which is reminiscent of dancing in a big Christmas tin of Cadbury’s Roses.
+In terms of festive cheer, it doesn’t get better than ‘The Nutcracker’ which is set on Christmas Eve.
+There is plenty of festive eye candy (cane) as scenes take place around an enormous Christmas tree and later in a land filled with sweets.

 Who: Ages 5+